Aider-AI/aider/aider/website/_posts/2024-09-26-senior-junior.md

 Aider now has experimental support for using two models to complete each coding task:

-- A Senior model is asked to describe how to solve the coding problem in detail.
+- A Senior model is asked to describe how to solve the coding problem.
 - A Junior model is given the Senior's solution and asked to produce specific code editing instructions to apply those changes to source files.

 Splitting up "code reasoning" and "code editing" has produced SOTA results on [aider's code editing benchmark](/docs/benchmarks.html#the-benchmark).
-Both Sonnet and o1-preview exceed the previous SOTA when using this new Senior/Junior approach.
-The best result was obtained with o1-preview as Senior and Deepseek as Junior, raising the SOTA from 79.7% up to 85%!
+It also significantly improved the benchmark scores of four of the top coding models, as compared to their previous "solo" scores (striped bars).

 <style>
   .shaded td {